 What Happened in My Test of the Two Traps - The First Two Weeks

-- I set the two traps side-by-side adjacent to a wood pile where the chipmunks like to hang out.
-The Haveahart was baited with chunky peanut butter on the center lever that activates the doors when the chipmunk is inside eating.
+- I set the two traps side-by-side adjacent to a woodpile where the chipmunks like to hang out.
+The Havahart was baited with chunky peanut butter on the center lever that activates the doors when the chipmunk is inside eating.

-- The 2nd day, I set both traps.
+- On the 2nd day, I set both traps.
 A few hours later, there was a chipmunk in the Havahart.

-- The 4th day, I set only the Havahart.
+- On the 4th day, I set only the Havahart.
 Within a few hours, another chipmunk was trapped inside it.
-The score so far was 2 for the Havahart and 1 for the Chipmunkinator.
+The score so far was two for the Havahart and one for the Chipmunkinator.

 - On the 6th day, I checked the Chipmunkinator which was left open all night.
 Yep, it had another chipmunk inside.
 The other trap was closed during the night to prevent larger animals like a cat or a skunk from getting into it.
 It's back to an even tie again.